 Operational traffic analysis, the level of performance of roadways and intersections, requires peak hour traffic volumes.
-The peak hour volumes were estimated from the daily traffic volumes by applying the "10 percent (%) rule," a rule of thumb that estimates peak hour volumes as 10% of the daily traffic volumes.
-This formed the initial estimate of peak hour volumes.
+The peak hour volumes were estimated from the daily traffic volumes by applying the "10 percent rule," an assumption that peak hour volumes are 10 percent of the daily traffic volumes.
+This formed the initial estimate of peak hour volumes on roadways considered in this analysis.

-I-25 Interchange and NM-152 Corridor: Due to the very low daily volume, with just 421 vehicles per day (NMDOT 2014) on NM-152 within the study area, the peak hour volumes were increased above the 10% rule.
-For NM-152, the traffic volumes were doubled over the 10% rule, and at the I-25 on- and offramps, the volume was tripled at each intersection.
-Therefore, the results reported here are conservative, because the analysis considered traffic volumes well above what is likely to be present at the intersections.
-The movements from the interchange and along the corridor operate at LOS A (HighPlan 2012).
-(See Table 3-37.)
+I-25 interchange and NM-152 corridor: Due to the low daily volume, with just 421 vehicles per day (NMDOT 2014) on NM-152 within the study area, the peak hour volumes were increased above the 10 percent rule.
+For purposes of analysis, the NM-152 traffic volumes were doubled over the 10 percent rule to 84 vehicles, and the volume was tripled at each intersection on the I-25 on- and off-ramps to 126 vehicles.
+Therefore, the results reported here are conservative because the analysis considered traffic volumes well above what is likely to be present at the intersections.
+As shown in Table 3-41, the movements from the interchange and along the corridor operate at LOS A (HighPlan 2012).
 This LOS indicates an excellent operational performance and minimal congestion.

-I-25 Interchange to Railroad Spur Along NM-140: During operation, material from the mine (copper concentrate) is expected to be hauled by truck to a rail spur in Rincon via I-25 and NM-140 (exit #35).
+I-25 interchange to railroad spur along NM-140: During operation, material from the mine (copper concentrate) is expected to be hauled by truck to a rail spur in Rincon via I-25 and NM-140 (exit #35).
 Existing peak hour traffic data was estimated using 2013 NMDOT TIMS AADT volumes for NM-140.
-Approximately 1,073 vehicles (NMDOT 2014) utilize the entrance to the rail spur (approximately MP 2.5 on NM-140).
-The 10% rule for peak hour traffic, as described above for NM-152 Interchange, was used to estimate the peak hour traffic for the NM-140 interchange.
+Approximately 1,073 vehicles (NMDOT 2014) utilize the entrance to the rail spur (approximately MP 2.5 on NM-140) daily.
+Using the 10 percent rule for peak hour traffic, as described above for the NM-152 interchange, the peak hour traffic for the NM-140 interchange was estimated to be 107 vehicles.

 The entrance to the rail spur is an open driveway and there is no curb and gutter, nor a defined entrance.
-However, it appears there are several locations along NM-140 where trucks typically enter and exit the rail spur vicinity.
+However, it appears there are several locations along NM-140 where trucks typically enter and exit the rail spur access area.
 Therefore, this analysis is just an approximation of existing traffic operations.

 The analysis assumed the driveway was across from an existing intersection and was analyzed as a fourlegged intersection.
-Estimates of side street and rail spur driveway traffic included 15 vehicles access NM-140 from both the street and driveway.
-Based on observation of the number of homes served by the minor streets in the area this number is considered conservative.

-Movements along this route operate at LOS A (HighPlan 2012).
-(See Table 3-37.)
-This indicates an excellent operational performance and minimal congestion.
+Estimates of side street and rail spur driveway traffic included 15 vehicles from both the street and driveway.
+Based on an observation of the number of homes served by the minor streets in the area, this number is considered conservative.
+As shown in Table 3-41, this road operates at LOS A (HighPlan 2012).
+This indicates excellent operational performance and minimal congestion.

-Gold Mine Road: There is no traffic count data for Gold Mine Road, but the Superintendent of the Sierra County Road Department estimates the traffic along this road at five to ten vehicles per day (Gustin 2014).
-This low level of traffic would suggest a LOS of A. The traffic LOS for all three routes, all well within the New Mexico minimum standards, is depicted in the following table.
-(See Table 3-39.)
+Gold Dust Road: There are no traffic count data for Gold Dust Road, but the Superintendent of the Sierra County Road Department estimates the traffic along this road at five to ten vehicles per day (Gustin 2014).
+This low level of traffic would suggest a LOS A rating.
+The traffic LOS for all three routes are all well within the New Mexico minimum standards.
+(See Table 3-41.)